-At the beginning of the Overview section of the Project Summary, enter the title of the CISE-MSI project and Thread, the acronym(s) of the intended CISE program(s) (e.g., CPS, SaTC), the name of the PI, and the lead organization.
-Provide a summary description of the CISE-MSI project, including any department, organizational or cross-organizational collaborative research and/or enhancement/development goals, and expected impacts by its results.
+At the beginning of the Overview section of the Project Summary, enter the title of the CISE MSI project and Thread, the acronym(s) of the intended CISE program(s), the name of the PI, and the lead organization.
+Provide a summary description of the CISE MSI project, including any department, organizational or cross-organizational collaborative research and/or enhancement/development goals, and expected impacts of its results.